 Some of you are going wide-eyed, looking at the screen anxiously, and saying, “What?
 There’s more than one kind?”
 But don’t panic—we’re going to give you a quick primer.
 Consider this your official barcode cheatsheet!

-What It Is: UPC, or Universal Product Code, are universally-recognized and available from just about every barcode generator.
+What It Is: UPC, or Universal Product Code, are universally-recognizable and available from just about every barcode generator.
 The UPC-A carries 12 numerical digits, while the UPC-E carries six—perfect for smaller labels.

 Uses: Retail products, point-of-sale.

 What It Is: EAN, or European Article Number, is Europe’s answer to the UPC.
-The variations include EAN-13 and EAN-8, which are named for the number of digits they respectively encode.
+The variations include EAN-13 and EAN-8, which are relate for the number of digits they respectively encode.

 Uses: Retail products, point-of-sale